HEnquist/camilladsp/README.md

     skip_bytes: 50
     read_bytes: 200
     ```

+  The __Wasapi__ capture and playback devices have an `exclusive` parameter for setting if Exclusive mode should be used.
+The capture device also has a `loopback` parameter for enabling loopback capture mode.

   The __Jack__ capture and playback devices do not have a `format` parameter, since they always uses the FLOAT32LE format.
 It seems that the `device` property should always be set to "default".
 This parameter may be removed in a future version.